chef4o/dotodo-ng/client/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## API Server

+The server side for the project is managed by  the [SoftUni Practice Server](https://github.com/softuni-practice-server/softuni-practice-server)

 ## Further help